deveshm/connormcgarr.github.io/_posts/2019-05-06-Admin-Express-0day.md

 #f.write(payload)
 #f.close()
 ```
-You may have to break the bad characters up into two sections, but if you throw all of these you will figure out the bad characters.
-To save time, I will provide the character set.
+You may have to break the bad characters up into two sections.
+When printing these characters to the console, you will notice a break in the lines.
+Just try chunks of the characters at a time.
+In the end, when you throw all of these characters at the application you will find the allowed character set.
+To save time, I will provide it to you.
 The allowed characters for this exploit are as follows (in hex):
 `01-04, 06, 10-7E`.
 This will prove to provide some challenges going forward.
 But for now, just remember these characters are bad.

 So there is a dilemma at this point.
 How can we jump to where our expected shellcode is going to be without our opcode `eb`?
 We are going to have to use a different type of instruction.
 The instruction we are going to use is `Jump If Overflow` and `Jump If Not OVerflow`, known as `JO` and `JNO`, respectively.